← Cancer Research Glossary

 What it is

-Hormone therapy is a treatment that reduces or blocks hormones in the body that can fuel certain cancers.
-Hormones are chemical messengers that help control many bodily functions, and in some cases, they can promote the growth of cancer cells.
-Hormone therapy is used to slow or stop the growth of these cancer cells.
+Hormone therapy is a type of treatment that reduces or blocks hormones in the body.
+Hormones are chemical messengers that help different parts of the body work together.
+In some cases, certain cancers, like breast or prostate cancer, can be fueled by hormones, so hormone therapy is used to slow or stop the growth of these cancers.

 How it works